 Financial Assistance Scheme for Post-secondary Students (FASP) and Non-means-tested Loan Scheme for Post-secondary Students (NLSPS)

-INFORMATION OF THIS PAGE IS ONLY APPLICABLE TO BACHELOR OF COMMERCE (HONS) IN ACCOUNTANCY (BCOMACCT) PROVIDED BY HKBU.
+INFORMATION OF THIS PAGE IS ONLY APPLICABLE TO CONTINUING STUDENTS of BACHELOR OF COMMERCE (HONS) IN ACCOUNTANCY (BCOMACCT) PROVIDED BY HKBU.

 * Due to the COVID-19 pandemic, Student Finance Office (SFO) of the HKSAR Government may have special service arrangements at different times accordingly.
 Please check their latest arrangements by browsing the front page of their website before you pay a visit if you need to contact their staff face to face.
 Submission of hard copy of 2021/22 application materials through their drop-in box is not affected by the special service arrangements.
 Please refer to "Application Procedure" below for details.